 MISSION & OBJECTIVE

-The Johns Hopkins Film Festival is a non profit organization that seeks to promote works by fledgling yet visionary filmmakers.
+The Johns Hopkins Film Festival is a non-profit organization that seeks to promote the work of fledgling yet visionary filmmakers.
 The JHUFF showcases the work of filmmakers new to the festival circuit in order to cultivate new talent, jump start filmmakers' careers and visibility, and create and nourish a film community that actively engages with new talent - our focus lies in connecting our audiences with participating filmmakers and their personal stories, just as much as the stories they tell.

-New to the fest this year will be a profile of each of the filmmakers accepted to our festival in our program and online, and a cap of accepted submissions at roughly 20 films.
+We publish a profile of each of the filmmakers accepted to our festival in our program and online, and accepted submissions are capped at roughly 20 films.
 This cap will lead to an incredibly selective decision-making process, but also to personalized focus and attention to each participating filmmaker.
 We are open to filmmakers of any age, status, and background, and only ask that this be a film early in filmmakers' careers, preferably the first submitted to the festival circuit.
 We are a student-run festival, but recognize that emerging filmmakers span anywhere from within to far beyond the student pool, especially given the rise in access to more affordable means of production - as a result, we welcome new filmmakers who are young, old, students, self-taught, and/or DIY.
 As our title suggests, we're devoted to showcasing new classics and promoting the auteurs of tomorrow.